-As part of the modernisation process of the New Zealand Fire Service, the New Zealand Fire Service Commission determined that the Fire Service should have a greater investment in research and in particular should set up a Contestable Research Fund of $500,000 in the first instance (the fund was subsequently raised to $550,00).
-The stated purpose of the Contestable Research Fund was to advance knowledge in fire prevention and fire management in New Zealand in order to meet the Commission's statutory interest as laid out in the Fire Service Act 1975 (Part II).
+As part of the modernisation process of the New Zealand Fire Service (NZFS), the New Zealand Fire Service Commission determined that NZFS should have a greater investment in research and in particular should set up a Contestable Research Fund of $550,000.
+The stated purpose of the Contestable Research Fund was to advance knowledge in fire prevention and fire management in New Zealand in order to meet the Commission's statutory interest as laid out in Part 2 of the Fire Service Act 1975.

-At its July 1998 meeting the New Zealand Fire Service Commission agreed to establish the fund.
-A Research Advisory Group was formed to administer the fund, the constitution of that group being agreed by the Commission at their August 1998 meeting.
+At its July 1998 meeting the New Zealand Fire Service Commission agreed to establish the fund and a Research Advisory Group was formed to administer it.
+The Commission agreed the constitution of that group in August 1998.

 The Research Advisory Group is mostly made up NZFS people.
 They are the Director of Programme and Change Management (Chair), National Risk Reduction Manager, National Rural Fire Officer, Manager Rural Fire Operations and the Programme Coordinator.
 In addition to the NZFS members there are 2 external consultants who sit on the group.